5th Sunday Rosary Intentions

 Introduction: On behalf of the Knights of Columbus, welcome to the Rosary for Persecuted Christians.
 Whenever a Fifth Sunday of the month occurs, we pray in solidarity with and for the religiously persecuted and martyred, for Christians in particular.
 It is sad that so many are persecuted for faith in Jesus, but we believe what Jesus says to us at the Sermon on the Mount in Matthew 5:10 – “blessed are they who are persecuted for the sake of righteousness for theirs is the kingdom of heaven.”

-At each decade of the rosary we will pray for a specific petition for a recent event in the world.
+At each decade of the rosary, we will pray for a specific petition for a recent event in the world.
 References to the news items used to generate these petitions are provided at the end.
-It is my hope that sharing these current events informs you, increases your awareness of worldwide religious persecution, and moves us to more intense prayer, fasting, and almsgiving.
+It is our hope that sharing these current events informs you, increases your awareness of worldwide religious persecution, and moves us to more intense prayer, fasting, and almsgiving.

 Fifth mystery – The Coronation of Mary as Queen of Heaven and Earth: